liferay/liferay-docs/userGuide/en/chapters/05-asset-framework.markdown

 ## Tagging and Categorizing Content [](id=lp-6-1-ugen03-tags-and-categories-0)

-Tags and categories are two important tools you can use to help organize information on your portal and make it easier for your users to find the content they're looking for through search or navigation.
+Tags and categories are two important tools you can use to organize information on your portal and make it easier for your users to find the content they're looking for through search or navigation.
 Tagging and categorizing web content is easy.
 You can do it at the bottom of the same form you use to add